isabella232/data-workbench.en-1/help/home/c-get-started/c-wk-win-wksp/c-wk-win-wksp.md

 ---
 description: The windows in Data Workbench (visualizations, legends, annotations) display meaningful information about your data.
-seo-description: The windows in Data Workbench (visualizations, legends, annotations) display meaningful information about your data.
-seo-title: Working with windows in a workspace
 solution: Analytics
 title: Working with windows in a workspace
 topic: Data workbench